 If the order-entry group knows exactly what the shipping department does, and vice versa, the result can be improved interdepartmental cooperation and understanding.
 If possible, you may want to set up similar exercises with external customers and suppliers.
 There are numerous ways to make use of internal expertise and knowledge.

-Two great examples include:
+Two great examples of training alternative include:

 Of course, mentors and presenters might require training to prepare them for their tasks.